aakarner/ctpp-analysis/README.md

 * **Keys to Map Lookup Files to Data.docx**
 * **Formula to Calculate Margins of Error for Zero Estimates by DSSD.docx**

 The data tables within each part contain consistent headings.
-These are descirbed in

 The following text files are all pipe-delimited (y tho?):